Project-Graphite/graphite-tracker/README.md

   average, and signed-in readers can report public reviews.
 - **Profiles:** `/users/<handle>` is private by default.
 Settings make the profile public and choose which of its statistics, library, activity, ratings and reviews sections are shown.
+- **Release emails:** opt-in digests of new episodes, chapters and releases for planned and in-progress titles, with a master switch, per-category and per-title switches, and daily or Monday-weekly delivery after 08:00 in the reader's time zone.
+Every digest carries signed one-click unsubscribe links, and three permanently refused deliveries suspend the digests.
-- **Settings:** profile and privacy on `/settings`; enabled sources and global or per-category source preferences on `/settings/sources`.
+- **Settings:** profile and privacy on `/settings`; email change with reverification, password change, time zone, JSON data export and account deletion on `/settings/account`; release emails on `/settings/notifications`; enabled sources and global or per-category source preferences on `/settings/sources`.
-- **Moderation:** the administrator's `/admin` page resolves reports by dismissing them or hiding the review, hides and restores public reviews, and deactivates accounts, which also signs them out.
+- **Moderation:** the administrator's `/admin` page resolves reports by dismissing them or hiding the review, hides and restores public reviews, deactivates accounts, which also signs them out, and lists release emails that failed to send.
 Administrator accounts cannot be deactivated there.
   A hidden review stays hidden when its author edits it, and its author cannot delete it.
 - Privacy, terms and credits pages.

 ## Stack